 What are Cookies?

-A 'cookie' is a small text file that can be placed on your computer, mobile or other device, when browsing a website.
+A 'cookie' is a small text file that can be placed on your computer, mobile or other devices when browsing a website.
 A cookie can contain information about your IP address, your device, or the online activity of a person who uses that device.
 We use session cookies and persistent cookies on our websites.

 Session cookies are used to remember choices made during the booking process or when completing web forms, giving you a more seamless online experience.
 Session cookies are deleted automatically when you leave a website or close your browser.